TangoMan75/RepositoryHelper/README.md

 TangoMan Repository Helper
 ==========================

-**TangoMan Repository Helper** adds useful functions to your repositories.
+**TangoMan Repository Helper** provides trait with useful functions for your repositories.

 How to install
 --------------